-Recording, monitoring and interpretation of heritage features (historic sites and monuments) in the landscape
+Recording, monitoring and interpretation of heritage features (historic sites and monuments) in the landscape.

-Restoration of neglected sites
+Restoration of neglected sites.

-Educational visits and guided walks
+Educational visits and guided walks.

-Pennwydh Koth or Ancient Penwith aims to assist with the conservation and care of a number of historic monuments in Penwith, and to raise awareness of and improve access to these monuments and the wider heritage of the area.
-The key objectives of the project are to protect landscape heritage through restoring ancient sites; recording them to monitor their condition over time; and creating volunteering and training opportunities to build the skills needed to care for Penwith’s heritage.
+Pennwydh Koth or Ancient Penwith aimed to assist with the conservation and care of a number of historic monuments in Penwith, and to raise awareness of and improve access to these monuments and the wider heritage of the area.
+The key objectives of the project were to protect landscape heritage through restoring ancient sites; recording them to monitor their condition over time; and creating volunteering and training opportunities to build the skills needed to care for Penwith’s heritage.

 To learn more about our ancient sites and the trails that connect them, visit our Trails and Ancient Sites page

 You can also explore the ancient sites we will work on as part of our programme on our interactive map.